 Follow Lauren/Lab Updates on Twitter

 Alima Qureshi's interests lie largely in how mosquitoes respond and interact with different parameters in the environment.
-She is looking forward to aiding in the technical side of the research by helping with behavioural experiments set up by the group.
+She supports on the technical side of the research by helping with behavioural experiments set up by the group.

 Alima likes to spend her spare time (what little she has of it!) going on outings with her husband and daughters, travelling and cooking -she loves all things food related, and spends a lot of time eating!

-Claudia Wyer is a PhD student on the NERC-funded ‘Scientific Solutions for a Changing Planet’ Doctoral Training Partnership.
+Dr. Claudia Wyer received PhD in spring 2023 through the NERC-funded ‘Scientific Solutions for a Changing Planet’ Doctoral Training Partnership.
+Her dissertation focussed on the genomic basis of sexual selection in Aedes aegypti.
 In her past work she has investigated the role of microbiota load in the gut epithelial response in the malaria vector Anopheles coluzzi, and the functional characterisation of genes of the rodent malaria parasite Plasmodium berghei.
-The focus of Claudia’s current research is the genomic basis of sexual selection in Aedes aegypti
+Claudia is currently conduct research on genes underlying male mating success and post mating responses.